skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 Each Shepherd step can display navigation buttons (e.g. _Next_ and _Previous_) by declaring a `buttons` array.
 This array contains an object for each button.
 I won't go into details about how to build buttons (check [the Shepherd docs](https://shepherdjs.dev/docs/Step.html#Step) for that information), but I'd like to talk about some general things.

-Like element targets, and in keeping with the spirit of _Don't repeat yourself_, I like to define my buttons at the top of my scripts instead of copy/pasting them to each step.
+Like element targets, and in keeping with the spirit of _Don't repeat yourself_, I define buttons at the top of my scripts instead of copy/pasting to each step.
 So you'll see this at the top of my script code:

 ```javascript
 const previousButton = {